fosshostorg/aarch64.com/posts/featured-sponsor-custodiandc.md

 Equally - a critical day for arm-64.com as we continue to plan, coordinate and manage our enablement of of 50units of ARM hardware.

-Todays post will be regarding CustodianDC [sponsor](https://arm-64.com/sponsors), an award-winning eco-friendly data center based in Kent, United Kingdom, and one ideally situated 30 minutes south east of London, outside of high-risk zones but still within easy reach of London and Kent's surrounding areas.
+Todays post will be regarding [CustodianDC](https://arm-64.com/sponsors), an award-winning eco-friendly data center based in Kent, United Kingdom, and one ideally situated 30 minutes south east of London, outside of high-risk zones but still within easy reach of London and Kent's surrounding areas.

 CustodianDC features, among many things, a 100% power uptime record, actively maintains a 1.2 annualised PUE, True 'A'&'B' diverse power feeds 2N, and a fully Multi-homed and highly resilient IP Transit service under ASN 50300.